-Program Purpose: The 2013 Minnesota Legislature provided $315,000 to the Department of Natural Resources to fund the Snowmobile Safety (SSE) Safety Enforcement Grant Program during the 2014 and 2015 fiscal years.
-Funding is to be used by counties to assist the state in OHV enforcement activities, including training local staff, holding ATV safety classes, and field enforcement activity.
+The 2017 Minnesota Legislature provided $315,000 to the Department of Natural Resources (DNR) to fund the Snowmobile Safety (SSE) Safety Enforcement Grant Program during the 2018 and 2019 fiscal years.
+Funding is to be used by counties to assist the state in snowmobile safety enforcement activities, including training local staff, holding snowmobile safety classes, and field enforcement activity.

-- Public snowmobile trail miles within a county;
+- Public snowmobile trail and right of way riding miles within a county;

 - Number of snowmobiles registered to residents living within a county